 Planning events both large and small can be stressful, that’s why RSVPify was created in the first place!
-The unique thing about non-profit event planning is that many times a volunteer is put in charge.
+The unique thing about non-profit event planning, even large fundraiser events selling tickets) is that many times a volunteer is put in charge.

 While some organizations have a full-time staff dedicated to their events or hire professional planners, small and medium size organizations tend to be largely volunteer-run.
 Many times, this is also the case for school-sponsored events which may be assigned to parents, community members, or teachers for planning.